na-na-hi/renget/archive/Harahel_Benefactum.md

 **Arms**
 This naga has four muscle-laden arms, each with scales spanning from her shoulders-down.
 The pattern present is a simple one and mirrors her tail's, but only in greater frequency.
 Each five-fingered hand is equipped with keen, retractable claws.
 **Tail**
-Benefactum's tail would be a solid turquoise throughout, if not for the dark-black, banding pattern spaced equidistantly, where said pattern strays from the anal plate onwards.
+Benefactum's tail would be a solid turquoise throughout, if not for the coal-colored, banding pattern spaced equidistantly, where said design strays from the anal plate onwards.
 The tail tapers into a paddle-like and vaguely heart-shaped tip, which is wholly black and surprisingly sensitive.
 The belly of her tail is segmented and a pallid yellow.
 **Miscellaneous**
 Her skin is smooth and silky, while her scales feel soft and pliable.